DuncanRitchie/DuncanRitchie/README.md

 # Hi.
 I’m Duncan Ritchie.
-I am a junior software developer, knowledgeable of HTML, CSS, JavaScript, TypeScript, Excel, MySql, Java, and C#.
+I am a junior software developer, knowledgeable of HTML, CSS, JavaScript, TypeScript, Excel, Sql, Java, and C#.

 I studied for twenty-four weeks at the web development bootcamp Code Nation, and I work for the R&D company Information Catalyst.
 This enabled me to fulfil an apprenticeship.